Reply to comment

 - Attend Iowa 4-H Youth Conference and participate in workshops, motivational speakers and a community service project, bringing ideas back to your community.

-- Interested in a college education in the area of biological sciences, environment, education, engineering, design and technology, physical sciences, premedical and health. sciences, social sciences, agriculture and life sciences or humanities?
+- Interested in a college education in fields related to the environment and sustainability?
 Schedule a visit with Iowa State University to explore those majors.

 Step It Up